 Some of the challenges encountered in working with law enforcement may be specific to your local jurisdictions.
 You may have a sheriff or chief of police speak derogatorily about certain populations, but also have investigators in the same agency who are extremely sensitive to victims and their trauma.
-You might have leadership who seek to be as trauma-informed as possible, but also have survivors report frightening or harmful experiences with officers on the ground.
-You can be one election away from good or bad changes that directly affect your work.
+You might have leadership who understand trauma, especially how marginalized populations have been historically and generationally impacted by law enforcement, but injustices in the system remain.
+You will be aware of survivors who report frightening and harmful experiences with officers on the ground.
+You can be one election away from changes that directly affect your work.
 Your work is done in your community, and advocacy work must be done in all conditions.
 You can build stronger and more sustainable programs when you can find ways to work with people who have different perspectives.
 You can create space to engage effectively with law enforcement to better serve all survivors, and in so doing create opportunities to lead, to inform, and to influence.